tukyhq/contracts/README.md

 [![Run Tests and Coverage](https://github.com/bandohq/evm-fulfillment-protocol/actions/workflows/ci.yaml/badge.svg)](https://github.com/bandohq/evm-fulfillment-protocol/actions/workflows/ci.yaml)
 [![Build](https://github.com/bandohq/evm-fulfillment-protocol/actions/workflows/build-abis.yml/badge.svg)](https://github.com/bandohq/evm-fulfillment-protocol/actions/workflows/build-abis.yml)

-## Overview
-For a more detail view of the protocol architecture, security considerations, and product as a whole, please refer to the [Official Docs](https://docs.bando.cool).

 The project is a hybrid of hardhat and forge.
 We run integration tests with hardhat and deploy and run other tests with forge.